Party City

 “Your site is so slow and you make me do the same steps over and over.”

-2. Incorrect assumptions regarding pickup times, balloon transportation, and general balloon care.
+Problem #2: Our site lacked information regarding float time, balloon transportation, and general balloon care.

 THE PROCESS - STEP 2